Govett's Leap Blackheath

 |

-Are you looking for the best Blue Mountains Lookouts?
-If you’re wondering where to find the best views in the Blue Mountains you need to go up high in the mountains just outside Sydney.
+Are you looking for the best Blue Mountains lookouts?
+Some of the most spectacular views lie high in the ranges just outside Sydney.

-I live in Sydney and often go to the Blue Mountains to enjoy the spectacular views, the serenity of the bush, and the crisp, fresh air.
-I’ve compiled this guide to the best lookouts in the Blue Mountains and included lots of local tips to help you plan your visit.
+I live in Sydney and often visit the Blue Mountains to enjoy the sweeping views, peaceful bushland, and crisp mountain air.
+In this guide, I’m sharing my favourite lookouts along with local tips to help you plan your visit.

 Here are the best lookouts in the Blue Mountains.